-Without a ZigBee hub, polling the new data at an interval drains more power and causes a delay while showing the message.
+Without a ZigBee hub, polling the new data at an interval drains more power and causes a delay in showing the latest message.
 SyncSign provides an alternative combination to solve this problem.

-- Deploy the LoRa + WiFi model of 7.5-Inch Display
+- Deploy the LoRa + WiFi model of 7.5-Inch Displays

 In this method, the Hub sends a short “notification” message to wake up the Display over LoRa; then, the Display pulls the data over WiFi furthermore renders them onto the screen.